-- The developer environment that is used for debugging must exist in the same Microsoft Azure subscription as the sandbox environment, and both of them must be Microsoft managed.
+The developer environment that is used for debugging must exist in the same LCS project as the sandbox environment, and both of them must be Microsoft managed.
 This requirement helps strengthen the security of the sandbox database.
-By default, there is a firewall restriction on both the sandbox and production Azure SQL Database instances.
-This restriction allows only servers that are in those environments to connect to the databases.
-To enable debugging, a firewall exception is added to allow a developer environment to connect to the sandbox database.
+By default, there is a firewall restriction on both the sandbox and production SQL databases.
+This restriction allows only servers in those environments to connect to the databases.
+To enable debugging, a firewall exception is added so that a developer environment can connect to the sandbox database.

 We recommend that you not use a build environment for debugging.
 Otherwise, there is a risk that the developer's activities on the computer might break the automated build process.

 When an issue occurs in the production environment, the system administrator can sign in to LCS and request that a database copy be added to a sandbox environment.
 While the database copy is running, the system administrator can notify the developer of the issue.
-The developer can then sync to the correct build of the code to match the production environment.
+The developer can then synchronize to the correct build of the code to match the production environment.

-Select the build that is currently deployed to the production environment, and then select to run a full build.
+Select the build that is currently deployed in the production environment, and then select to run a full build.
 When the database is copied, only the system administrator will be able to access the sandbox database.
 The system administrator must complete the following tasks:

 Remove any data that you don't want in the sandbox database, such as employee salaries.

 Enable or add the developer as a user.

-Create a new SQL sign-in for the developer to use.
+Create a new SQL sign-in that the developer can use.
 This step lets the system administrator maintain the security of the sandbox environment.
-The developer will only have access to one database for a time.
-The following code can be used to create the new SQL sign-in.
+The developer will have access to one database for only a limited time.
+Use the following code to create the new SQL sign-in.